 The Cessna 140, the Grob 115D2 and the Grob 115B (160hp) are all suitable for LAPL or PPL tuition.

-perfect training aircraft for somebody wanting to master tailwheel flying (typically aerobatic pilots).
+The Cessna 140 is the perfect training aircraft for somebody wanting to master tailwheel flying (typically aerobatic pilots).
 It is fantastic for teaching the basics of flying that will stay with you forever.

 The Grob on the other hand are much more modern nose wheel aircraft, pretty much the same as that used by the RAF (quite different from the underpowered 115A)